cwpearson/kokkos-tools-sqlite/README.md

 # Kokkos Tools Sqlite (KTS)

 * Capture Kokkos profiling information in an sqlite database.
-* Use your own SQL to do custom performance analysis (see examples).
+* Answer your analysis questions with SQL (see examples).
 * For MPI programs, each Kokkos process writes to a different database file.

 ## Getting Started